Engineering Great Futures

 America needs more engineers.
 According to Department of Education, the U.S. will need to add 1 million more STEM professionals by 2022.
 Though more Black and Hispanic males now attend college, most do not graduate with STEM degrees.
 Future Kings is truly working to close the engineering gap for African American and Hispanic men.

-Future Kings wants to teach and inspire the next Bill Gates or Mark Zuckerberg.
+Future Kings wants to inspire the next Robert F. Smith or Tyler Perry.

 What Our Students Have to Say